How Much Does It Cost To Paint A Car A Different Color?

 Although it might seem obvious, the larger the car is, the more paint is required.
 Since more materials are needed, the price will be higher.

 It’ll also take a technician longer to paint.
-Therefore, you’ll find more hours of charged labor on your quote and bill.
+Therefore, you’ll find more hours of charged labor on your estimate and invoice.

-A large SUV could cost 50% more than a tiny hatchback because of its greater surface area.
+A significant SUV could cost 50% more than a tiny hatchback because of its greater surface area.

 Quality And Colour Of Paint